Nasdaq vs Dow Jones

 What's the difference between a stock exchange and an index?

-A stock exchange is where stocks are listed, while an index is a collection of stocks — maybe because of their sector, country or ethics.
-Think of a stock exchange as Spotify and think of an index as a playlist — that’s the difference between them.
+A stock exchange is where the shares of companies are listed, while an index is a list or collection of stocks.
+Think of a stock exchange as Spotify and think of an index as a playlist — that’s the basic difference between them.

-There’s a stock market index that comprises most of the NASDAQ stock exchange called the NASDAQ Composite, which investors sometimes refer to as just “the NASDAQ”.
-This can be confusing, but most of the time when people talk about investing in a NASDAQ fund or exchange-traded fund (ETF), this is likely what they’re talking about.
-As it’s also an index, it’s easier to compare to the Dow Jones.
+This can be confusing, but most of the time when people talk about investing in a Nasdaq fund or ETF, they’re likely talking about one of these indices.
+As the Nasdaq Composite is an index, it’s easier to compare it to the Dow Jones.

 The Dow Jones